The Easiest Stuffed Pepper Recipe I Know

 7. Take the lid off and finish these peppers off.
 They just need another 25 minutes uncovered to get brown and bubbly.

-8. Serve the peppers with a simple tomato sauce or a yogurt sauce.
-Enjoy!
+8. Serve the peppers with a simple tomato sauce or a creamy yogurt sauce.
+YUM.

 Storage, freezing, and reheating tips